skip to main content

 Where Do Americans Stand on Abortion?

-According to Gallup's May 2022 update on Americans' abortion views, 35% of U.S. adults believe abortion should be legal "under any circumstances," 50% say it should be legal "only under certain circumstances" and 13% say it should be illegal in all circumstances.
+According to Gallup's May 2025 update on Americans' abortion views, 30% believe abortion should be legal “under any circumstances,” 55% say it should be legal “under certain circumstances,” and 13% say it should be illegal “in all circumstances.”
+A follow-up question asked of those taking the middle position finds 19% want abortion to be legal under most circumstances, while 35% favor it in only a few circumstances.

 ###Embeddable###